Sociophobia is surprisingly common and debilitating.

-And its the same with phobia of people in general.
+And its the same with fear of society.
 Sometimes just a passing thought of people can set off a panic attack.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like sociophobia (which is in fact the formal diagnostic term for phobia of people in general) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like sociophobia (which is in fact the formal diagnostic term for fear of society) are held prisoner by an irrational feeling of panic.

 Most folks with phobias, including sociophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

-The presence of actual physical symptoms of phobia of people in general makes it even more difficult.
+The presence of actual physical symptoms of fear of society makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with sociophobia simply learn to avoid the people situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully phobia of people in general can now be overcome quickly and easily if you choose the right approach.
+Mercifully fear of society can now be overcome quickly and easily if you choose the right approach.

 Do you get the shakes when you think about people?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of phobia of people in general.
+Learn about these and the many other symptoms of fear of society.

 About the Fear

-The actual feelings of Phobia of People in General are extremely common.
+The actual feelings of Fear of Society are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.